jacknugent/me/resume.md

 *Washington, DC*
 </div>

-- Rewrote Front-End for Climate Changemakers Act, an accessible way to conduct informed climate correspondence with your Members of Congress
+- Rewrote front-end for Climate Changemakers Act, an accessible way to conduct informed climate correspondence with your Members of Congress

 <div class="experience-subheader">
 **CapTech Consulting**